Comparison of offset and ratio weighted regressions in tweedie models with application to mid-term cancellations: Comparison of the Approaches

 \subsubsection{Heterogeneous Portfolio}

-We now compare the approaches in the case of a heterogeneous portfolio with explanatory variables.
-We then incorporate the characteristics vector \( \mathbf{X}_i \) to model the premium for each contract \( i \), allowing for contract-specific premium estimation and accounting for variation across contracts.
-Thus, the premium in this approach is represented by Equation (\ref{trueprem}).
-Unlike the homogeneous portfolio, where a closed-form solution for the MLE of \( \beta \) was feasible, here the MLE for the parameter vector \( \beta \) does not have a closed-form solution due to its dependence on \( \mathbf{X}_i \).
-Consequently, we apply the IRLS algorithm (see Section \ref{rap.twee.4}) to obtain the MLE of \( \beta \) for both the offset and ratio approaches, as discussed in previous sections.
+The homogeneous framework can be extended to account for heterogeneity by incorporating the covariate vector $\mathbf{X}_i$ in the premium model for each contract $i$.
+This allows for contract-specific premium estimation and captures variation across contracts.
+In contrast to the homogeneous portfolio, where a closed-form expression for the QMLE of $\bm{\beta}$ was available, the presence of covariates implies that the QMLE of the parameter vector $\bm{\beta}$ no longer admits a closed-form solution.
+This is due to its dependence on $\mathbf{X}_i$.
+Consequently, the QMLE of $\bm{\beta}$ is obtained using the IRLS algorithm (see Section~\ref{rap.twee.4}) for both the offset and ratio approaches, as discussed in the previous sections.

-To better understand the gap between the aggregate observed loss costs and the sum of estimated premiums in each approach, we initialize the IRLS algorithm with values of \( \beta \) based on the homogeneous portfolio assumption.
+To better understand the gap between the aggregate observed loss costs and the sum of estimated premiums in each approach, we initialize the IRLS algorithm with values of \( \bm{\beta} \) based on the homogeneous portfolio assumption.
 This initialization promotes consistency in comparing the offset and ratio approaches and clarifies how incorporating \( \mathbf{X}_i\) affects the alignment of estimated premiums with aggregate loss costs.

 \begin{enumerate} \item \textbf{Offset Approach:} We initialize the IRLS algorithm with: